zuozhenggh/learning-library/oic-integration-library/experiential/erpcloud-business-event/lab-3-run-demo/lab-3-run-demo.md

 1. In the **Overview** section, click **Tasks** button on the right.

-    This opens the Tasks menu.
+    This opens the *Tasks* menu.

 2. Under the *Orders* section, click on **Manage Orders**.

 3. Click **Search**.
-You should see the Purchase Orders for the current ERP Cloud user account.
+You should see the Purchase Orders for the current user.

-4. Look for the Purchase Order in the list with the PO numbers which was created in the previous task.
+4. Look for your Purchase Order in the list with the PO number displayed in the previous task.

-    > Note: The last created PO should generally be the top one in the list.
+    > **Tip:** The last created PO should generally be the top one in the list.

 5. Validate the PO Status.
 If it's *Open* then the Business Event has occured.
-Wait a couple of minutes and keep refreshing the page until the desired PO Status appears.
+    > **Note:** If PO has another Status, such as *Pending Approval*, then wait a couple of minutes and keep refreshing the page until the desired PO Status appears.

-## Task 2: View message flow of the running integration
+## Task 3: Track incoming PO Event in Integration
 Use the Oracle Integration dashboard to see the data flow resulting from the create Purchase Order event in ERP Cloud.

 1. In the navigation pane, click **Home** > **Monitoring** > **Integrations** > **Dashboard**